iqtree/iqtree.github.io/doc/molevol.md

 This file contains a  `SETS` block with
  `CharSet` and  `CharPartition` commands to specify individual genes and the partition, respectively.

 Please now download a [DNA alignment](data/turtle_nt.phy) originally analysed to study the phylogenetic position of Turtle within Reptiles ([Chiari et al., 2012]).
-This question was highly debatable some 5 years ago.
+This question was highly debatable some 6 years ago.

-First, we will perform an analysis with single model (no partitions) where branch supports are assessed with ultrafast bootstrap and choose `protopterus` as outgroup taxon:
+First, we will perform an analysis with single model (no partitions) where branch supports are assessed with SH-aLRT and UFBoot:

-    iqtree -s turtle_nt.phy -o protopterus -bb 1000
+    iqtree -s turtle_nt.phy -alrt 1000 -bb 1000 -nt AUTO

 * Note down the best-fit model and its AIC/BIC scores.
 * Use a tree viewer program (e.g. FigTree) to visualize the resulting tree.
 Where is Turtle position in the tree?
 Does it agree with the analysis on `example.phy` done above?

 Now download a [partition NEXUS file](data/turtle_nt.nex) containing 248 genes for this Turtle data set.
 Perform an edge-linked partitioned analysis:

-    iqtree -s turtle_nt.phy -o protopterus -bb 1000 -spp turtle_nt.nex
+    iqtree -s turtle_nt.phy -alrt 1000 -bb 1000 -spp turtle_nt.nex -nt AUTO

 Questions: